 Much of the debate on the deal has arisen between what can be broadly called nuclear hawks and nuclear nationalists.
 The hawks believe that New Delhi's nuclear program is a great success and that India is more than able to take care of itself.
-They see the deal as imposing unnecessary constraints on India's nuclear program and impeding the creation of a large nuclear arsenal-including thermonuclear weapons (hydrogen bombs)-which they believe to be essential for India to achieve "great power" status.
+They see the deal as imposing unnecessary constraints on India's nuclear program and impeding the creation of a large nuclear arsenal-including thermonuclear weapons (hydrogen bombs)-which they believe to be essential for India to achieve "great nower" status.

-gram and impeding the creation of a large nuclear arsenal-including thermonuclear weapons (hydrogen bombs)-which they believe to be essential for India to achieve "great power" status.
+nuclear weapons (hydrogen bombs)-which they believe to be essential for India to achieve "great power" status.